elijahwidener/MoonPoker-TEMP-BEGINING/README.md

 # Also potentially add the ability to make it dealers' choice.

 # Allow players to send things like tilt cards, or emojis to other players, like in zynga poker.
 These can be a premium feature.

+#add functionality to be able to play against GTO bots